schism-dev/schism/docs/schism/transport-equation.md

 Note that the 3D continuity equation ensures the constancy condition for the transport equation, i.e. $C=\text{const}$ initially will remain so in the absence of sinks/source.

+In the following, we describe the numerical algorithm starting from the simplest 1st-order upwind scheme to the more complex 3rd-order WENO.
+In the newer versions, the pure upwind and explicit TVD schemes have been deprecated.

 ## Upwind
-ince most of the variables below are defined at prism center, we will use shorthand like $i$ etc to denote a prism at level $k + 1/2$ when there is no confusion.
+Since most of the variables below are defined at prism center, we will use shorthand like $i$ etc to denote a prism at level $k + 1/2$ when there is no confusion.
 Also we often omit the superscript $n$ in the explicit terms for brevity.

 A FV discretization of Eq. $\ref{eq01}$ for prism $i$ is :